pborne/pg-file-fdw-gds/README.md

 Third, CitusDB currently associates one HDFS block with one foreign table, and executes the entire SQL query locally on that block.
 If bytes for the last record in an HDFS block spill over to the next one, we currently don't fetch those bytes and instead skip the last record.
-This is a limitation we intend to fix in CitusDB 2.1.

 For all types of questions and comments about CitusDB's Hadoop integration or our changes to this wrapper, please contact us at http://citusdata.com/contact